jupyterlab/jupyter-ai/docs/source/users/index.md

 If you are interested in contributing to Jupyter AI, please see our {doc}`contributor's guide </contributors/index>`.

+If you would like to build applications that enhance Jupyter AI, please see the {doc}`developer's guide </developers/index>`.

 ## Prerequisites

 You can run Jupyter AI on any system that can run a supported Python version